query_builder#

 join_public()

-Updates the current query to join with a dataframe or public source.
+Joins the table with a DataFrame or a public source.

 join_private()